-The staff at DeWitt Library take pride in providing a high level of library services to both oncampus and online students.
-The staff is ready and willing to serve on-campus and online students according to the form and format that best suit their situation.
-Online students have remote computer access to all of the library's electronic holdings by proxy login with their NWC network login (accessible from http://library.nwciowa.edu).
+The staff at DeWitt Library takes pride in providing a high level of library services to both on-campus and online students.
+Online students have remote computer access to all of the library's electronic holdings using their NWC network login (accessible from https://library.nwciowa.edu).
 Online resources include: